industrial-edge/miscellaneous/tank application/README.md

 ![Manual operation](graphics/ManualOperation.png)

-To simulate some faulty products and increase the number of "bottles faulty", the process can be interrupted by setting this parameter to 'true' during filling of a bottle (right after the parameter is reset automatically to 'false'):
+To simulate some faulty products and increase the number of "bottles faulty", the process can be interrupted by setting this parameter to TRUE during filling of a bottle (right after the parameter is reset automatically to FALSE):

 - *GDB.hmiSignals.HMI_NextBottle*

 It is also possible to simulate an error, which stops the whole filling process.
 In this case the parameter *GDB.operate.machineState* is set to *STATE_ERROR* (7).
-Therefore this parameter must be set to 'true'.
-The process can be started again, once the paramter was reset to 'false':
+Therefore this parameter must be set to TRUE.
+The process can be started again, once the paramter was reset to FALSE:

 - *GDB.hmiSignals.HMI_Error*